 - Focus on a specific location or audience

-- Be easily actionable (given your resources) and completed by the end of June of the following year
+- Be easily actionable (given your resources) and completed by December 2022

 - Clearly identify partners and their specific roles on the project

-- Have outcomes that can be easily measured (quantifiable)
+- Have a defined goal with outcomes that can be easily measured (quantifiable)

 - Generate outcomes beyond the life of the grant